 Collinsworth immediately became a star with the Bengals, too.
-In just his fourth game, he had 10 catches for 111 yards and a touchdown.
-He also had several other big games throughout the year, including one against the Houston Oilers in which he had five catches for 82 yards and a touchdown.
+In his fourth game, he had 10 catches for 111 yards and a touchdown.
+He also had several other big games throughout the year, including one against the Houston Oilers, where he had five catches for 82 yards and a touchdown.
 He also had five catches for 128 yards and a touchdown in a win over the Atlanta Falcons.

 Cris Collinsworth tried canceling a photo shoot because of a zit

 During his rookie season in 1981, Collinsworth had a cover shoot with Sports Illustrated.
 He, however, almost canceled because of a massive pimple.